nericksen/xsoar-content/README.md

 This would be the dev instance of the remote repositories feature.

 Note you may have to update the environment variables to point to the correct instance.

+You can delete the Packs folder before running the release command to generate a clean pull from develop branch.